SNMP configuration examples

 /snmp

-- The commands change the default snmp community.
-It is probably possible to create a new one instead.
+- These commands change the default SNMP community.
+You can also create a new community.

 CLI SNMP v3 Configuration for authPriv